vmchale/hs-ats/README.md

 ### Using the ATS library

 One of the nice things about a Haskell wrapper is that some of Haskell's tooling/libraries may be used.
-In particular, you may like to interact with the library via a REPL, viz.
+You may want to try the REPL:

 ```bash
  $ cabal new-repl